 - Locks when folded

 - Inexpensive to purchase

 Related: The Lansky Puck Sharpener is designed to help you get your blade a whole lot sharper, so it’s ready for you to go whenever you want.
 You won’t have a problem here with carrying the sharpener or anything else because it’s also small and lightweight.

 MSR MiniWorks EX Microfilter

 Dimensions: 7 x 10 x 4 inches

-Description: MSR MiniWorks EX is suitable for frequent backcountry travelers since it offers you a long-lasting filter that cleans pesticides and chemicals from water.
-A more regular maintenance of this water filter is required than the other filters.
-It comes with basic assembly, which makes it straightforward when it comes to usage and maintenance.
+The MSR MiniWorks EX Microfilter is suitable for frequent backcountry travelers since it offers you a long-lasting filter that cleans pesticides and chemicals from water without leaving any odors or tastes behind.

 Weight: 5.6 ounces